 This is what I like to think of as the skeleton of an aquascape.
 Importantly, it serves as the framework for planting.

-There is a lot of theory and many great workshops that discusses techniques on how to improve a HARDSCAPE DESIGN.
+There is a lot of theory and many great workshops that discuss techniques on how to improve a HARDSCAPE DESIGN.
 None more so than Josh Sim's Green Aqua Masterclass.
 I won't repeat the techniques discussed in this video, but I hope to add my take on a few things which weren't covered in detail (with a focus on Iwagumi layouts!).

 Firstly, for me the most crucial part of any HARDSCAPE DESIGN is the balance between the hardscape and the negative space (or what is also referred to as the open space in a layout).
 The key thing to avoid, is a layout feeling 'oppressive'.

 What do I mean by this?
 Well it's the feeling of a layout being too stifling, closed or heavy in its overall impression on the viewer.
 Many contest aquascapers consider the hardscape the most crucial part, and it is true that it is one of the key elements in order to create a big and everlasting impact.
-In order to create an impact through the hardscape, inevitably this requires large pieces of wood or stone and/or a structure where the majority of the tank is filled (think of the tank as a 3-D cube that is divided into even segments left to right, front to back and top to bottom, each segment plays a role in contributing to the overall impression of a layout).
+In order to create an impact through the hardscape, this requires large pieces of wood or stone to create a structure where the majority of the tank is filled (think of the tank as a 3-D cube that is divided into even segments left to right, front to back and top to bottom, each segment plays a role in contributing to the overall impression of a layout).
 However, it is very easy with this approach to add too much hardscape in the hope that this creates the desired impact.
 You will end up with the layout becoming too 'flat' with no sense of depth, perspective or layering!
 The aquascape won't be inviting for the viewer.
 Returning back to Part 2 of this journal on IDEOLOGY & CONCEPT EVOLUTION, arguably the sketching of an initial layout design would help to serve as a useful reference point to avoid this issue.

 However, if you're like me and you prefer to work more freely, then I find it more important to focus on the impact created through the negative/ open space, rather than the hardscape itself.
 This is because the first thing that captures the eye of the viewer is the end point of a layout.
 It acts as the anchor point for where they focus their attention.

 Most of your effort should therefore be around the end point, through the techniques mentioned in Josh Sim's Masterclass (such as creating perspective, depth etc through the positioning of the hardscape to enhance it's impression).
-Combining these techniques to find the appropriate balance of heavy and light impression is a good way to improve your aquascaping skills.
+Combining these techniques to find the appropriate balance of a heavy and light hardscape impression is a good way to improve your aquascaping skills.

 IMG-20240529-WA0011 (1).jpg